berouques/Waveshare-ESP32-S3-Touch-AMOLED-2.06_Micropython/README.md

 - `draw_len(vector_font, s[, scale]`
   Returns the string's width in pixels if drawn with the specified font.

+- `ttf_load_font("path_to_ttf_font.ttf")`
+  Loads a TrueType font and replies True if everything was ok.

+- `ttf_init_font()`
+  Initializes the font, processing the loaded font to get all the metric needed.

+- `display.ttf_scale_font(xscale [,yscale])`
+  Scales the font as needed, in both direction if only xscale is given, otherwise differently in the two directions.

+- `display.ttf_draw(s,x,y,[fg_color, bg_color])`
+  Displays the string s, at coordonates x,y.
+Defaults front color is white but can be defined.
+If no background color is given, the render will keep current background, otherwise it will use de given background color.
+Keep in mind that every caracter has its own dimension so the backgroung might be heterogenous (a small letter might be 32x32 whereas it's neighbour might be 32x64, in this case the upper background of the small letter is not rendered).
+I'll keep improving later.

+- `display.ttf_len(s)`
+  Gives the width of the string...

 ## Related Repositories

 - [framebuf-plus](https://github.com/lbuque/framebuf-plus)